ooRexx/ooRexx/platform/unix/macos/install/Readme_ooRexx5_USB.txt

 features that allow you to gradually change your programming style as you learn more about objects.

-For more information on ooRexx, visit http://www.oorexx.org/ For more information on Rexx, visit http://www.rexxla.org/")
+For more information on ooRexx, visit https://www.oorexx.org/ For more information on Rexx, visit   https://www.rexxla.org/

 ===================================================================

-How To install ooRexx on a USB Stick for use with macOS
+How To install ooRexx 5 on a USB Stick for use with macOS

-1. Copy ooRexx5 image (.dmg file) to the desktop or to a folder.
-   Image name will show version & date
+1. Copy the ooRexx5 image (.dmg file) to the desktop or to a folder.
+Image name will show version and revision such as ooRexx-5.0.0-12149.macOS.x86_64
 2. Mount the image by double clicking on it
 3. format a USB Stick and give it the name OOREXX5
 4. Copy ooRexx5 folder from image to USB Stick